Financial Advisers Register

-- an Australian financial services (AFS) licensee, an authorised representative, employee or director of an AFS licensee, or an employee or director of a related body corporate of an AFS licensee, and
+- an Australian financial services (AFS) licensee, an authorised representative, employee or director of an AFS licensee, or an employee or director of a related body corporate of an AFS licensee

-- is authorised to provide personal advice in relation to relevant financial products to retail clients (consumers).
+- authorised to provide personal advice in relation to relevant financial products to retail clients (consumers).

 'Relevant financial products' do not include:

 - general insurance products

 - a combination of any of those products.

 A financial adviser who has their own AFS licence is listed on: